 A small portion of guided groups travel in the early morning or evening for birdwatching, wildlife viewing, night walks and star gazing (10 out of 57 companies surveyed in Banff, Kootenay and Yoho offered regularly scheduled hiking trips before 9 am or after 6 pm).
 Mountaineering, rock climbing, and winter activities may require departures early in the morning to reach their destinations, for safety considerations, or to avoid crowded trail conditions.
 Because morning and evening hours are active times for wildlife, visitor/wildlife encounters may be more common during these hours.
-Despite the use of early and late departure times by commercial operators, the use of these shoulder times is not really unique to commercial operations.
-Although the bulk of independent trail use takes place throughout the middle of the day, many independent parks users also make use of early and late travel times for the same reasons as commercial users.
+Despite the use of early and late departure times by commercial operators, the use of these shoulder trial use takes place throughout the middle of the day, many independent parks users also make use of early and late travel times for the same reasons as commercial users.